 Satisfaction with CT Program

 As part of the supplier interviews, lighting manufacturers and retail buyers answered how satisfied they were with the program managers, implementation contractor, and other staffs involved in delivering the CT program; the Team also probed about their satisfaction with the program in general.
-Using a scale of 0 to 10 (10 = very satisfied and 0 = very dissatisfied) nine of the participating lighting manufacturers and three of the participating retail buyers provided satisfaction ratings.
+Using a scale of 0 to 10 (10 = very satisfied and 0 = very dissatisfied) nine of the 12 participating lighting manufacturers and all three of the participating retail buyers provided satisfaction ratings.
 Figure 7 demonstrates that these interviewees tended to be very satisfied with the CT program.
 Lighting manufacturers showed a tendency to be more satisfied with the program staff than they were with the program overall, while retail buyers showed extremely high satisfaction with both aspects of the program.

 Figure 7: Manufacturer and Retail Buyer Satisfaction with CT Program